JPMorgan 2Q profit drops; CEO warns of economic challenges

 JPMorgan executives said the high inflation sweeping the world is affecting customers, who are spending more on gasoline and other essentials.
 But, for the moment at least, customers have not pulled back on their spending for travel, dining and other non-essentials.
 At the same time, CEOs at businesses are saying conditions are pretty good, Dimon said.

 “We looked a lot, very carefully into our actual data, our actual results from this quarter,” CFO Jeremy Barnum said in the conference call with reporters.
-“There’s essentially no evidence of actual weakness.”
+“There’s essentially no evidence of actual weakness” for the overall economy at the moment.

 “The question is about the outlook,” Barnum said, “and we’ve talked about that a lot.”